 The higher the SEER and AFUE, the less energy used and the less it costs to operate.
 You can easily compare the efficiency of your current systems to the new system you are considering to get a better understanding of the potential cost savings associated with a more efficient system.

 HVAC System Performance

 Since the furnace and air conditioning system share the air handler, replacing only part of the system will lower its overall performance.
 This is because your air conditioner is designed to work with a matched indoor unit, and vice versa.
 This “matched” system works in tandem to generate optimal efficiency and ideal system performance.

 If you replace one unit and not the other, you jeopardize the dependability of both units and compromise the efficiency of your entire HVAC system.
 For example, if you replaced your air conditioner with a more efficient unit but left the old furnace in, you will never experience the improved energy performance advertised for your new system.
 This is because efficiency ratings are based on matched systems.

 A mixed system will result in poor efficiency, which will cost you more every month in energy bills.
 But that isn’t the only money you lose by replacing just your outdoor unit.

-When new equipment is installed, it comes with a new manufacturer’s warranty (and often a service agreement).
+Just like your car, when you purchase a new AC and Furnace you will get a new warranty.
+With proper maintenance, your new heater and AC will last another 20 years.
+It may even last longer if you’ve bought the Best AC in India!
 If you only replace your air conditioner, your furnace’s warranty (if it is still in place) will expire before your air conditioner.
 Not only that, but some manufacturers may not extend full warranty coverage to an air conditioner that is not attached to the matching indoor equipment.
 Replacing both the air conditioner and furnace at the same time gets you a new warranty on both pieces of equipment.